taman0753/Circle-Ci/README.md

 Copy it immediately ; once you dismiss the notification you will not be able to retrieve it.

+Add it to env variables in Circle ci "Sonar_Token"

 Also you will need to setup

 sonar.organization=name of organization